MMA-HHG/MMA/README.md

         git clone git@github.com:MMA-HHG/MMA.git
         cd MMA

-    If you do not use SSH keys with GitHub, clone the repository using https by: `git clone https://github.com/MMA-HHG/MMA.git`
+    If you do not use SSH keys with GitHub, clone the repository using https by `git clone https://github.com/MMA-HHG/MMA.git` or using any convenient way as [GitHub Desktop](https://desktop.github.com/download/).

 3) Build the Docker image.

         docker build -t mma .

+    The option `-t mma` specifies the name of the Docker image, i.e. in this case the name of the image is `mma`.

 4) Start the container.
-Choose `CONTAINER_NAME`, for example `mma_v1`.
+Choose `CONTAINER_NAME`, for example `mma_c1`.
 The same name is also used as the container hostname, so the terminal prompt is easier to read.